An Empirical Study of Fuzz Harness Degradation: Related Work

 \section{Related Work}

-\paragraph{Effectiveness of fuzzing} \citeauthor{StudyOSSFuzzBugs}~\cite{StudyOSSFuzzBugs} analyze the life cycle of bugs found in OSS-Fuzz and identify spikes of rapid bug discovery (punctuated equilibria) amidst long periods of low bug-finding activity.
-At around the same time, \citeauthor{zhu2021regressionGreyboxFuzzing}~\cite{zhu2021regressionGreyboxFuzzing} also studied the lifecycle of bugs discovered by OSS-Fuzz and found that after an initial burst of bugs found as soon as projects are integrated into OSS-Fuzz, new bugs continue to be found \emph{at a constant rate} throughout the lifetime of the project in OSS-Fuzz.
-At this point about 77\% of new bugs discovered are regressions (bugs introduced with a recent commit).
+\paragraph{Effectiveness of fuzzing} \citeauthor{StudyOSSFuzzBugs}~\cite{StudyOSSFuzzBugs} analyze the life cycle of bugs in OSS-Fuzz and identify spikes of rapid bug discovery (punctuated equilibria) amidst long periods of low bug-finding activity. \citeauthor{zhu2021regressionGreyboxFuzzing}~\cite{zhu2021regressionGreyboxFuzzing} also studied the lifecycle of bugs discovered by OSS-Fuzz and found that after an initial burst of bugs found as soon as projects are integrated into OSS-Fuzz, new bugs continue to be found \emph{at a constant rate} throughout the lifetime of the project.
+Then, about 77\% of new bugs discovered are regressions (bugs introduced with a recent commit).
 The rate of regression bugs increases after the initial burst of found bugs.
 Other studies~\cite{bohme2020fuzzingExponentialCosts, klooster2022effectivenessFuzzingCiCdPipelines} demonstrate diminishing returns even within a fuzzing campaign as it continues for a long time.
-In contrast, we study whether harnesses continue to be maintained within OSS-Fuzz and how fuzzer effectiveness may degrade over time as a result.

-\citeauthor{nourrymyFuzzingBuildFails}~\cite{nourrymyFuzzingBuildFails} analyze build failures in OSS-Fuzz and found that only 5\% of builds for the median project fail, and that 80\% of those failures are fixed within one day, which shows that fuzzing mostly remains functional over a project's lifetime.
+In contrast, we examine whether harnesses are still maintained within OSS-Fuzz and whether fuzzer effectiveness may degrade over time. \citeauthor{nourrymyFuzzingBuildFails}~\cite{nourrymyFuzzingBuildFails} analyze build failures in OSS-Fuzz and found that only 5\% of builds for the median project fail, and that 80\% of those failures are fixed within one day, which shows that fuzzing mostly remains functional over a project's lifetime.
 As reasons for build failures, they identify environment, project dependency, and configuration issues, amongst others. \citeauthor{nourry2023human}~\cite{nourry2023human} studied Github Issues to understand which challenges developers face.
 They found, for instance, that developers find writing good harnesses hard, or that projects might suddenly fail to build for project-unspecific reasons, like changes to the fuzzing framework.